kaizencc/github-merit-badger/README.md

 contributions and galvanize the open-source community to contribute more and more to your project!

-## Basic Use Case
+## Getting Started

+This Action is meant to be run on pull requests only.
 The below example calls this GitHub Action with the following rules:

 - Contributors with no merged PRs in the repository are labeled `first-time-contributor`.
 - Contributors with 1 - 4 merged PRs are labeled `repeat-contributor`.